9takoyakii/tinytest-c/README.txt

 Functions & Macros:
 ----------------------------

-1. void ttest_init(): Initializes the testing framework.
+1. void ttest_init(void): Initializes the testing framework.
 Must be called once before any other functions.

 2. INIT(): Macro alias for ttest_init().